Kung Fu, Wushu, Gongfu – A History Lesson

-Kung Fu history is long and filled with interesting twists in its development.
-Some of these twists led to distinctive fighting styles like Shaolin, Qigong, and Tai Chi, which fall under the umbrella of kung fu artistry.
-In fact, there are many forms of kung fu that are practiced all over the world today.
-In fact, its influence can be felt in art forms ranging from Chinese opera to dance.
-Discover the origins of Chinese martial arts and learn how kung fu developed into a pillar of Chinese civilization.
+Chinese kung fu, also known as wushu or gongfu, is a set of traditional martial arts fighting styles that is still widely popular today.
+Kung Fu history is long and filled with wild twists throughout its development.
+Some of these twists led to distinctive fighting styles like Shaolin and Tai Chi, which fall under the umbrella of kung fu artistry.
+In fact, there are many forms on kung fu that are still practiced all over the world.
+Its influence can be felt in art forms ranging from Chinese opera to dance.
+Join us today to discover the origins of Chinese martial arts and learn how kung fu developed into a pillar of Chinese civilization.

-The origins of kung fu history are the stuff of legend.
+As kung fu is a near-ancient artform, its history has sprouted many legends.
 Many Chinese people continue to believe that kung fu originated in the Xia Dynasty approximately 4,000 years ago under the reign of the Yellow Emperor.
-This emperor, who is also revered as a deity, is regarded as general of great prowess.
-Historians suggest that the fighting styles that would lead to the development of kung fu were often employed by hunters who needed to defend themselves when alone or in small groups in the forests of China.
+This emperor, who was also revered as a deity, is regarded as a general of great prowess.
+Historians suggest that the fighting styles of kung fu were originated by hunters who needed to defend themselves in the forests of China.

 The Early History of Kung Fu